 The Campus is located close to Irvington and Pantano Road (8202 E. Poinciana Dr.) on Tucson's east side.
-The facilities opened for fall semester classes in 1981.
+The new facilities opened for fall semester classes in 1981.
 The campus originally was established as an education center which was located at the corner of Broadway and Pantano Road.

-Opening of the Campus was aimed at relieving high enrollment pressures at the West and Downtown Campuses and also to bring classes closer to people on the east side.
+Opening of the campus was aimed at relieving high enrollment pressures at the West and Downtown Campuses and also to bring classes closer to people on the east side.
 It had been found that nearly half of Pima's annual student body lives east of Alvernon Way.

-Housed at the Campus are classrooms, laboratories and support services including advising and counseling, an alternative learning center, a library, financial aid services, student activities, veterans advising, and a bookstore.
-Approximately 4,000 students are attending classes at the East Campus.
+Housed at the campus are classrooms, laboratories and support services including advising and counseling, an alternative learning center, a library, financial aid services, student activities, veterans advising, and a bookstore.